 Anton Rodin Contract Information:

-Signed a three-year contract with the Canucks in June 2010.
+Signed a one-year, one-way contract with the Canucks in March 2016.

 To instantly reveal our fantasy analysis of every player – including Anton Rodin – simply subscribe now.